The key to mental health is in the body

 Hi there.

-Not exactly.
-I do integrate somatic work with nearly every client, because lasting change often involves the nervous system—not just insight.
+• Not exactly.
+I do integrate somatic work with nearly every client, because I believe lasting change usually involves the nervous system—not just insight.
 But it’s never one-size-fits-all.

 I also incorporate EMDR and attachment-based therapy, which is grounded in talk therapy.
 Together, we’ll create a treatment plan based on your goals, your history, and what you feel ready to explore.
 Therapy should meet you where you are.

 Often, this is connected to the freeze response and an overwhelmed system.
-It’s ok, it’s normal, and I’d love to help you get back in your body so you can feel grounded and connected to yourself and others.
+It’s ok, it’s totally normal, and I’d love to help you get back in your body so you can feel grounded and alive to your own experience.

--I care deeply for my clients (and humanity in general)
+-I care deeply for my clients (and humanity as a whole)

--I never stop getting extra training and seeking outside consultation
+-I never stop getting extra training and seeking outside consultation.
+I’m obsessed with learning about therapy and human beings.

 This is also a time for you to ask me any questions about myself or the therapy process, or how we can work together.
 The aim is to build a foundation of trust and begin crafting a plan that aligns with your needs and goals for therapy.